 If it is possible to try to cure your oesophageal cancer, you will have part or all of your oesophagus removed.
 This operation is called an oesophagectomy.
 How much is removed will depend on where in the oesophagus the cancer is.

-If you have high grade Barrett's oesophagus, or a very early stage cancer which is only on the lining of the oesophagus (the mucosal layer), it may be possible to remove it using endoscopic mucosal resection (EMR).
+If you have high grade Barrett's oesophagus, or a very early stage cancer which is only on the inner lining of the oesophagus (the mucosal layer), it may be possible to remove it using endoscopic mucosal resection (EMR).
 High grade Barrett's oesophagus means that some of the cells are very abnormal.
 If left untreated, these cells may develop into an invasive cancer.

-For this procedure, the doctor puts a tube called an endoscope down your throat.
+With EMR, the doctor puts a tube called an endoscope down your throat.
 The endoscope contains a camera so the doctor can see inside your body.
 The endoscope can be used to inject fluid into the layer of cells below the cancer or abnormal area, which makes it stand out from the rest of the tissue.
 Then a thin wire (snare) is used to remove the area.

 The most common side effects are bleeding and a narrowing of the oesophagus, which can happen some time after the procedure.
 There is a very small risk of tearing the oesophageal wall.
 Your doctor may call this perforation.
 You might have photodynamic therapy or radiofrequency ablation after EMR, to try to destroy any abnormal areas or cancer cells that may be left.

 Your doctors may suggest chemotherapy on its own or before surgery to treat oesophageal cancer.

 Giving chemotherapy before surgery is called neo adjuvant chemotherapy.
 This is commonly used in the UK for treating oesophageal cancer.
 The chemotherapy can shrink the cancer, making it easier to remove.
 And helps reduce the chances of the cancer coming back.